 It's extremely dry here, and if you don't moisturise your hands, arms and face regularly you'll shrivel up in no time.
 Even at lunch time I washed my face and put on tons of moisturiser to make sure I could move my face without the skin cracking.
 This might sound less than ideal, but I can assure you it's definitely worth it, and part of the adventure!
 We'll also be riding our horses over very high mountains, so even when it's a bit cloudy or cold, you can still get very sunburnt.
 Be sure to bring a strong sunscreen.

-As mentioned before, the nights can be very cold, especially later in the week as we ride further into the mountains.
-We do sleep in tents, but those don't seem to do much against the wind and cold.
-Make sure to bring a beanie to wear in the evenings, or even sleep in.
-Besides a very good sleeping bag, you might want to bring some thermal underwear to sleep in too.
+As mentioned before, the nights can be extremely cold, especially later in the week as we ride higher into the mountains.
+Make sure to bring a beanie, gloves and scarf to wear in the evenings.
+Besides a very good sleeping bag, which can be used in temperatures less than -10 degrees celsius, I highly recommend bringing thermal underwear to sleep in too.
 Even though it won't likely rain during your trip in March or December, I do recommend bringing rain clothes, as they are also great for warmth when it's very windy, which happens quite often.
 You can opt for a light rain jacket, a long rain jacket or even a full rain set to keep the wind and possibly rain out!
+In case we get a very cold spell, I recommend bringing hand warmers for the night.

 During this equestrian vacation, you won't have any phone signal at all, and no electricity.
 If you are bringing a camera or phone to take videos and pictures with, make sure to bring a solar charger for it!
 Of course, if you want to truly disconnect for a while, this is the perfect opportunity for you to leave the charger at home and let the hosts do the filming for you.